In many ways, the challenges foster youth face are the same all young people face at some point in their lives:

 The solution is support – adequate, appropriate, caring support.

 - By middle or high school, however, social workers, case managers, school counselors and mentors should be working with youth to tease out their interests, talents and dreams.

-- They need to impart a sense of the importance of making good decisions — not just for now but for the future — to youth for whom everyday life may be a struggle.
+- They need to impart a sense of the importance of making good decisions — not just for now but for the future — to youth facing daily struggles.